-Vine plants can be subdivided into the general categories of climbers and creepers.
-"Climbers" are plants that climb on their own (as long as there is some kind of support in place, whether natural -- such as a tree) or artificial.
-By contrast, creepers would be totally reliant on help from you to elevate -- assuming that you wished them to become airborne.
+Vine plants can be either climbers or creepers.
+The climbers are plants that can get off the ground on their own, provided that there is some kind of support in place, whether natural (such as a tree) or artificial.
+By contrast, creepers would be totally reliant on help from you to elevate, assuming that you wished them to become airborne.
 Indeed, many creepers are valued specifically as ground covers, and there is no reason to want them to leave the ground.

 The Different Ways Climbers Climb

 Some climbing vines are twining types.
 These "twiners" wind around supports, creating a spiral as they ascend.
 Examples are:

 - Hops (Humulus)